-Given instruction using the Sunshine State Standards, students in grade five at Laura C. Saunders Elementary School will demonstrate improvement in science as evidenced by an increase in the mean scale score to meet or exceed the District's mean scale score as evidenced on the 2006 administration of the FCAT Science Test.
+Given instruction using the Sunshine State Standards, students in grade five at Laura C. Saunders Elementary School will demonstrate improvement in science as evidenced by an increase in the mean scale score to meet or exceed the District's mean scale score as evidenced on the 2007 administration of the FCAT Science Test.

-Given school wide emphasis on community outreach, parental involvement will increase as evidenced by a minimum of five percent of students having a parent attend at least one school sponsored event during the 2005-2006 school year as documented in teacher sign in rosters.
+Given school wide emphasis on community outreach, parental involvement will increase as evidenced by a minimum of five percent of students having a parent attend at least one school sponsored event during the 2006-2007 school year as documented in teacher sign in rosters.

-Given an emphasis on safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of student referrals during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given an emphasis on safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of student referrals during the 2006-2007 school year as compared to the 2005-2006 school year.

-Given an emphasis on the use of educational technology, all teachers will attend a minimum of four workshops on the use of technology during the 2005-2006 school year as documented by the sign in rosters as compared to the sign in rosters from the 2004-2005 school year.
+Given an emphasis on the use of educational technology, all teachers will attend a minimum of four workshops on the use of technology during the 2006-2007 school year as documented by the sign in rosters as compared to the sign in rosters from the 2005-2006 school year.

-Based on the recommendations of the Florida Department of Education, students in grades three through five will improve their fitness as evidenced by 3 percent increase in the number of students passing the 2005-2006 FITNESSGRAM as compared to the 2004-2005 school year.
+Based on the recommendations of the Florida Department of Education, students in grades three through five will improve their fitness as evidenced by 48 percent of students receiving Gold or Silver certificates for the 2006-2007 FITNESSGRAM.

-There will be an increase in the number of enrichment classes offered to students in the 2005-2006 school year as compared to the number of enrichments classes offered during the 2004-2005 school year.
+There will be an increase in the number of enrichment classes (9) offered to students in the 2006-2007 school year as compared to the number of enrichments classes (7) offered during the 2005-2006 school year.

-Laura C Saunders Elementary School will improve its ranking on the State of Florida ROI index publication from the 41st percentile in 2003 to the 44th percentile on the next publication of the index.
+Laura C Saunders Elementary School will improve its ranking on the State of Florida ROI index publication from the 37th percentile in 2004 to the 38th percentile on the next publication of the index.

 Laura C. Saunders Elementary School, as a member of the School Improvement Zone, recognizes that good instruction is the foundation that fosters learning.
-To address this priority, high caliber professional development for teachers and administrators will occur.
-Collaboration with local universities will ensure that teachers' professional development experiences are based on current, effective research that targets students'academic needs.
+After analyzing the most recent results of the Organizational Performance Improvement Snapshot (OPIS) report, it has been determined that the teachers feel that they do not know how well their work location is doing financially.
+To address this concern, the teachers will be invited to attend a professional development workshop concerning the school's operational budget and expenditures.
+Furthermore, high caliber professional development in other disciplines for teachers and administrators will occur.
+Collaboration with local universities will ensure that teachers' professional development experiences are based on current, effective research that targets students' academic needs.
 Additionally, site-based professional development will be delivered by teams of specialists to ensure effective implementation of the professional development activities into classroom instruction.
 School site administrators, as the instructional leaders of the schools, will be involved in the professional development activities in order to effectively monitor instruction.
 The administrative team for the School Improvement Zone will be at the core of the professional development effort, monitoring and supporting the direct services to Laura C. Saunders Elementary School.